volcano-sh/website/content/en/blog/ruitian2-en.md

 +++
-title =  "Using Volcano in Large-Scale, Distributed Offline Computing" description = "Use case description: Ruitian Capital, an investment company, uses Volcano to build their offline computing platform." subtitle = ""
+title =  "Using Volcano in Large-Scale, Distributed Offline Computing" description = "Volcano use case in the financial sector" subtitle = ""

 date = 2021-06-15